RRTogunov/MSPaintComputer/README.md

 ![logic_gates_mini](circuits/logic_gates.png)

+## Implemented circuits
+The following circuits have been implemented thus far:
+- all logic gates (AND, OR, NOT, NAND, NOR, XOR, XNOR, and Buffer)
+- half-adder
+- full adder
+- 8-bit ripple-carry adder
+- 8-bit adder/subtractor
+- 4-bit ALU with (4-bit adder/subtractor with flags for carry, zero, and negative)

 ## Execution

 Tip: press "b" to activate the fill tool, press "i" to activate the colour-picker tool (when you click to select a colour, it will automatically switch back to the fill tool, so you only need to press "b" once at the start).